bratislava/konto.bratislava.sk/strapi/README.md

 ### Starting from empty database

-While not recommended once data is in, you can start by simply running `yarn dev` with an empty database.
+While not recommended once data is in, you can start by simply running `npm run dev` with an empty database.
 Strapi will create the tables and you can start from scratch.

 ### Seeding the database